 Kino Lorber and Greenwich Entertainment have announced the release of Ferrante Fever (DVD: $29.95), slated for June 4.
-With over 10 million copies of her “Neapolitan Novels” sold in over 50 countries, Elena Ferrante is a global literary sensation.
+With over 5 million copies of her “Neapolitan Novels” sold and publication rights in over 50 countries, Elena Ferrante is a global literary sensation.
 She was named one of Time magazine’s “100 Most Influential People in the World” and HBO recently turned the first book in the quartet, My Brilliant Friend, into a miniseries hit.
 The world- hopping documentary Ferrante Fever journeys between New York City’s cultural hub and Ferrante’s native Italy, exploring how an anonymous author’s visceral tales of love and friendship gained such an enthusiastic following.
 Featuring comments from Hillary Clinton, Roberto Saviano, Jonathan Franzen, and others, director Giacomo Durzi’s captivating peek inside the world of the renowned author includes the bonus featurette “Ferrante Fever in the Words of the Readers.”

 On May 28, First Run Features will release To a More Perfect Union (DVD: $19.95), which tells a story of love, marriage, and a fight for equality.
 Directed by Donna Zaccaro, the film chronicles two unlikely heroes, octogenarian Edie Windsor and her attorney, Roberta Kaplan, who embark on a quest for justice.
 Windsor was forced to pay a huge estate tax bill upon the death of her spouse because the federal government denied federal benefits to same-sex couples.
 Deeply offended by this lack of recognition of her 40-plus-year relationship with the love of her life, Windsor sued–sparking a pivotal case in the marriage equality movement.